-Please refer to the Timeline for Completion section herein (p.
+Please refer to the Timeline for Completion section (p.
 9) for details regarding when the required Texts & Technology courses will be offered.
-For elective course offerings, please refer to the schedule online via myUCF, or seek counsel from your adviser, the course instructor, or the graduate coordinator in the department offering the course.
+For elective course offerings, please refer to the schedule online via myUCF, or seek counsel from your adviser, the course instructor, or the T&T office (phurter@ucf.edu).